 Spool arrived broken, has bubbles in the filament, filament is oversized and the diameter inconsistent.
 Transparent filaments hide irregular layers so it’s not very noticeable, but it makes printing at 100% infill more challenging.
 The plastic itself is very nice, and has a nice finish when printed.
 This was purchased at the beginning of their production and is a color they don’t make any more, hopefully they have improved their quality since then, but I haven’t tried them since.

 Diameter: 1.74 – 1.78 | Transparency: Low | Origin: China

 Bright green-yellow color, prints well.

 Diameter: 1.71 – 1.72 | Transparency: Very High | Origin: USA

 Very transparent, very bright fluorescent green filament, reminds me of a green highlighter.
 It’s a pretty color, one of the most visible colors of filament available.
 Prints really well so far, diameter consistency is as good as I’ve measured.
+The filament glows under UV light which can make it harder to photograph reliably with a flash.
 Filament provided by Atomic Filament.

 Diameter: 1.76 – 1.79 | Transparency: None | Origin: Netherlands